irlcode/RFSD/README.md

 The data is provided in Apache Parquet format.
 This is a structured, column-oriented, compressed binary format allowing for conditional subsetting of columns and rows.
 In other words, you can easily query financials of companies of interest, keeping only variables of interest in memory, greatly reducing data footprint.

-## Dataset Construction
+## Data set Construction
-The below figure explains how we constructed the dataset.
+The below figure explains how we constructed the data set.
 An annotated `Makefile` documents the process (with `renv` taking care of creating virtual R environment with packages required for this project).
 Please be aware that in order to replicate it one has to have an access to the [fee-based API](https://bo.nalog.ru) of the Federal Tax Service of the Russian Federation, and also be in possession of the panels of all active organizations and their classification code, and geocoded addresses.
 We built them outside of this project from the official sources — the [Uniform State Register of Legal Entities](http://egrul.nalog.ru) (EGRUL) and Rosstat's [Statistical Register of Economic Entities](https://rosstat.gov.ru/opendata/7708234640-urid1) — and do not provide here.
 <br>
 <div align="center">
     <img src="figures/dataset_construction.png" alt="Schematic overview of the dataset construction process" />